Four Year Planning Guide

 - Find out what types of careers you can pursue with your major.

-- Conduct informational interviews with professionals who are working in fields that interest you to get "inside information" about the career or the world of work.
+- Conduct informational interviews or job shadow with professionals who are working in fields that interest you to get "inside information" about the career or the world of work.

 - Volunteer with an organization that will give you experience related to your major or career field.

-- Check out study abroad programs for a chance to study in a foreign country and gain valuable experience living in another culture.
+- Check out education abroad programs for a chance to study in a foreign country and gain valuable experience living in another culture.

 Return to Top